wendybovill/Resonate/README.md

 There were multiple issues trying to get the font awesome to show.
 No matter what css link I used.
 In the end the only one it accepted is a kit link for js.

+W3 html validator found 2 attributes that needed to be separated by a space, and complained about the aria-labels I'd used as a violation so I changed them to titles to describe what the following section was about.

+Jigsaw validator found some errors in the css and anmiations that were corrected.

+Document of validation and errors can be viewed by clicking on the link below:

 *Refereces used to assist debugging:*